vickmuir/vpc-on-classic-block-storage/block_storage_is_use_volume_cli.md

 {:download: .download}

 # Using your block storage data volume (CLI)
-{: #start-using-your-block-storage-data-volume}
+{: #start-using-your-block-storage-data-volume-gen1}

-After you create a {{site.data.keyword.block_storage_is_short}} volume and attach it to an instance, to use your block storage volume as a file system, you need to partition the volume, format the volume, and then mount it as a file system.
+After you create a block storage volume and attach it to an instance, to use your block storage volume as a file system, you need to partition the volume, format the volume, and then mount it as a file system.
 {:shortdesc}

 Follow this procedure to use your block storage volume on a Linux&reg; system.